 It is defined by Huelskoetter (1991) as an emotional reaction, altered mood state, and physical symptom accompanied by the negative concept of self and marked low self- esteem; which is also associated with regressive and punitive wishes.

 In connection, depression nursing interventions should be planned accordingly which must go hand in hand with psychotherapy and medical treatments.
 Since in depression, the person may react to perceive loss with intense feelings of reduced self- esteem or confidence, and the client views himself negatively, various considerations should be made.

 The following nursing interventions for depression are as follows:

 Assess the client for clinical symptoms of depression.
 The symptoms should not be because of bereavement, a medical condition, or drug abuse or prescription medication.

 Assessment may encompass several aspects like:

 - Client’s appearance may show disheveled hair and clothes in low tone colors.
 Posture may be stooped and facial expression may be dull, with reddened eyes from the previous crying or furrowed brow or worried frown.
 The client may also be agitated.
 Note nonverbal behaviors for avoidance of eye contact and consistency of mouth smile.

 - Note how the client responds verbally.
 The pace of your nurse-client interaction may be slow since he may lack the interest in the topic or has low motivation to talk to other people.

 - Observe and check for any physical complaints.
 Often, a client with depression will reveal some physical problems like constipation, anorexia, headache, and sleep disturbances- which are often associated with the emotional effects of the disease.

 - Assess his behaviors.
-The most common behavioural symptom is being agitated.
+The most common behavioral symptom is being agitated.
 The client may also be withdrawn or isolates themself due to low self- esteem, has impulsive overeating, drinking or other vices, and sometimes gets himself into fights.

 - And also assess his feelings.
 A marked apathy, lack of humor and irritability are common.